Simple Tips To Stop Abusing Food And Alcohol

 2. Use the first bite rule

 The very first sip of excellent wine, taken in a summer courtyard in good company, leaves you no choice but to sigh with delight.
 It’s the very first piece of brownie that makes you sound a satisfied “mmm.”
 Food is meant to be enjoyed.
-But shouldn’t we savor each bite just like the first?
-However, to do this, you need to monitor how you feel after each new bite (or sip).
+But shouldn't we savor each bite just like the first?
+However, to do this, it's important to monitor how you feel after each fresh mouthful (or sip).

 • After a few bites, does the dish still feel so delicious to me?